compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-10.md

 > Really interested!
 Especially about all the available options, that IGV offers.
 Regarding the noticed variant C→T, the clear cut between our data (normal vs tumor) gives a good confidence.

 **A few definitions**:
 * **Cross-sample contamination**: can occur during samples manipulation and data processing (i.e. sample handling, DNA/RNA extraction, library preparation and amplification, sample multiplexing and inaccurate barcode sequencing) accross samples.
+Cross-sample contamination, meaning that we have DNA from the tumor as well as the normal samples?
+This is supported by the contamination calculation done in step 3.1.2 (with a contamination ~0.0191).
+Looking at the filtered BAM file, we don't have the mix between C and T any more but just the variants.

 * **HaplotypeCaller**: "Call germline SNPs and indels via local re-assembly of haplotypes".